Graylog2/documentation/pages/installation.rst

 System requirements
 ===================

-.. warning:: We recommend that you avoid Elasticsearch 7.11; it will cause your instance to break.
+.. warning:: We caution you not to upgrade Elasticsearch to 7.11!
+Do not do it in any case.
+If you do so, it will break your instance!

 The Graylog server application has the following prerequisites: